typedb-osi/typedb-loader/README.md

 ## Step-by-Step Tutorial

-A complete tutorial for TypeDB version >= 2.5.0 is in work and will be published asap.
+A complete tutorial for TypeDB version >= 2.5.0 is in work and will be published.

 An example of configuration and usage of TypeDB Loader on real data can be found [in the TypeDB Examples](https://github.com/vaticle/typedb-examples/tree/master/biology/catalogue_of_life).